aroberge/ideas/README.md

 to Python's syntax, some of which are downright crazy, and you complain about a PEP-8 violation? ...

-Ok, perhaps you can tell me and it might make sense to change what I wrote.
+Ok, perhaps you can tell me, and I will see if it makes sense to change what I wrote.

 > _People from the Python-ideas mailing lists mentioned that I should look
 > at this project for my idea, but I don't know where to start._